Terms used:

 Within three weeks of the completion of events the Chief Data Specialist will prepare and submit the Report of the Chief Data Specialist to the chair of the SectionData Specialist Committee.
 Part B of the report shall be submitted to the technical representative to be completed and returned to the chair of the SectionData Specialist committee.

-Skate Canada Challenge, Canadian Figure Skating Championships and Canada Cup
+Skate Canada Challenge, Skate Canada Trophy, Canadian Figure Skating Championships, Skate Canada Cup

 Within three weeks of the completion of events the Chief Data Specialist will prepare and submit the Report of the Chief Data Specialist to Skate Canada.